ara3d/parakeet/README.md

 ### Error Handling Rules

-* `OnError` - Used only within `Sequence` rules.
+* `OnFail` - Used only within `Sequence` rules.
 Contains a child rule called the recovery rule.
-Will always return the `ParserState` when matched.
-If a sequence encounters an `OnError` node and one of the subsequent child rules fails, the parser will then try to match the `OnError` recovery rule to advance to a place where it is likely to be able to continue parsing successfully (e.g. the end of a statement).
+Will always succeed and return the `ParserState` when matched.
+If a sequence encounters an `OnFail` error and one of the subsequent child rules fails, the parser will then use the recovery rule to try to advance to a place where it is likely to be able to continue parsing successfully (e.g. the end of a statement).

 ## Parse Trees